cocos/cocos-engine/EngineErrorMap.md

 ### 15100

-Camera '%s' clear flag is skybox, but skybox is disabled.
-Force set clear flag to solid color.
+Camera '%s' clear flag is skybox, but skybox is disabled,  may cause strange background effect, please set camera clear flag to solid color.

 ### 16000